ohyland/fullerton-corporation/README.md

 # fullerton-corporation
-A single webpage developed from a mockup using HTML, CSS, Javascript. jQuery content include random text of the day which is generated on page load and fading banner of images
+*A single webpage developed from a mockup using HTML, CSS, Javascript.*
+- jQuery content include:
+  - Showcase image section
+  - Sliding on/off function to facilitate a “Read More” and “Show Less”